 Enjoy The Views when visiting Symonds Yat Rock

 Symonds Yat Rock overlooks a spectacular gorge through which the River Wye snakes.
 This rock is the perfect viewpoint from which to watch raptors.
 You can watch a pair of Peregrine Falcons that nest annually within sight of the rock through telescopes.

 Puzzlewood covers 14 acres of ancient forest, which also shows evidence of open cast iron ore mining dating from the Roman period, and possibly earlier.

 There were several miles of pathways laid down in the early 19th century to provide access to the woods and provide picturesque walks.
 The area contains strange rock formations, secret caves and ancient trees, with a confusing maze of paths.
-It is said to be one of J. R. R. Tolkien’s inspirations for Middle-earth in The Lord of the Rings.
+They say it was one of J. R. R. Tolkien’s inspirations for Middle-earth in The Lord of the Rings.